Coastal protection and management

 The Environment Agency has recently produced a Shoreline Management Plan Explorer web-based platform to view the Shoreline Management Plans and units.
 See:

-The Environment Agency National Coastal Erosion Risk Mapping is an Interactive Map which shows the estimated land at risk from coastal erosion for three time periods (short, medium and long-term) and estimates how statistically likely it is the coast will retreat and by how many metres.
+The Environment Agency National Coastal Erosion Risk Mapping is an interactive map which shows the estimated land at risk from coastal erosion for three time periods (short, medium and long-term) and estimates how statistically likely it is the coast will retreat and by how many metres.
 In Worthing, the SMP policy is to 'hold the line' and the mapping shows no retreat of the coastline with interventions in line with the SMP.
-A revised mapping tool is coming in December 2024 and forms part of the SMP Explorer.
+The coastal erosion risk maps have recently been updated and can be accessed through the SMP Explorer:

 Coastal protection funding